de-w0rm/01-modern-lakehouse-architecture/README.md

 A production-style Modern Lakehouse designed to simulate how a Data Platform team at a Series C SaaS company would structure analytics infrastructure using cost-efficient, local-first tooling.

-This project implements a Medallion Architecture (Bronze → Silver → Gold) with reproducibility, data quality enforcement, and incremental-ready modeling.
+This project implements a Medallion Architecture (Bronze → Silver → Gold) with reproducibility, data quality enforcement, incremental-ready modeling, SaaS revenue analytics, and CI-based validation.

 ---